 Ajax extend winning streak over Feyenoord

 The match stalled for a long time in the first half.
 Both teams refused to give each other space to play football.
 This mainly resulted in a physical duel with little room for tatting.
-The fact that neither team shot on goal in the first half hour told the story of the Classic in the first half hour.
+The fact that neither team shot on goal in the first half hour told the story of the Classic in the first 30 minutes.

 Own goal

 The fact that the 0-1 finally fell due to an own goal against Senesi spoke volumes.
-Ajax’s previous attack was good, but Dusan Tadic’s ball over Sebastien Haller appeared to be defended by Argentina defender Feyenoord.
-With a flick of his foot, he misled his own goalkeeper, Justin Bijlow.
+Ajax’s preliminary attack went well, but Dusan Tadic’s ball over Sebastien Haller appeared to be intercepted by Argentina defender Feyenoord.
+So it turned out differently.
+He put his own goalie Justin Bijlow on the wrong foot with a flick of his foot.
 The ball then rolled painfully slowly over the goal line.

 Cold-blooded captain

 Ajax haven’t created much, only Brazilian Antony toppling in a relatively promising position.
 With just fifteen minutes to go, after a foul on substitute Devyne Rensch in Feyenoord’s penalty area, Ajax had the perfect opportunity to go 0-2.
-Dusan Tadic did not fail and hit the target.
+Tadic did not fail and hit the penalty.

 Ajax then calmly ended the match.
 The home team had lost all energy and could no longer clench their fists in Rotterdam.
 Erik ten Hag’s team will kick in once again ahead of the winter break.
 On Wednesday, Fortuna Sittard will be the opponent of the Johan Cruijff ArenA.